Privacy Notices - Paediatric therapies Privacy Notice

 Pupils aged 16+

-We will also share relevant information about pupils not in education, training or employment (such as their contact details) aged 16+ with the provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.
+We will also share relevant information about pupils not in education, training or employment (such as their contact details) aged 16+ with the provider of youth support services.
+They have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.

 This enables them to provide the following services: